anshulrathodia2003/DC-DC-Boost_Converter/README.md

 * **TL494 Implementation:** Successfully verified the expected **CCM (Continuous Conduction Mode) and DCM (Discontinuous Conduction Mode) waveforms** and confirmed the theoretical voltage-boost relationship with respect to the manually adjusted **duty cycle**.
 * **Arduino Implementation:** Achieved **automatic voltage regulation** for the output, maintaining the voltage reliably within the set operational thresholds (e.g., **11 V–13 V range**).
-* **MATLAB Simulation:** The simulated output voltage and transient behavior (such as startup and response to load changes) **closely matched** the experimental data and performance recorded during the Arduino hardware testing.

 ---